 2. All nonessential items will be removed from the waiting room areas, including magazines, books, toys, etc.

 3. Clinicians will wash their hands after each session.

 4. All common areas will be disinfected frequently.
 It is possible you will see our team members wiping areas down throughout the day to remain proactive.

 5. Our team members will not engage in handshaking when meeting clients or ending sessions.

 We will be asking you a series of questions:

-1. Do you have a fever of 100.0 or above?
+1. Do you have any of the following symptoms: